Fibonacci Forex Trading Strategy - Fibonacci Retracement Levels

 How To Trade with Fibonacci Retracement Levels

 So far you have learnt that in an uptrend Fibonacci retracement levels can act as a support level where price may bounce and continue moving higher.
 Conversely, in a downtrend Fibonacci retracement levels can act as a resistance level where price may bounce and correct lower.
-You have also learnt how to plot these levels using the Fibonacci indicator in the MetaTrader trading platform provided by Admirals, as well as how to use Fibonacci extension levels.
+You have also learnt how to plot these levels using the Fibonacci indicator in the MetaTrader trading platform provided by Admiral Markets, as well as how to use Fibonacci extension levels.

 Both Fibonacci retracement levels and Fibonacci extension levels are used by a wide variety of traders covering different trading styles and timeframes, such as long-term trading, intraday trading and swing trading.
 The levels are also used across different markets such as Forex, Stocks, Indices and Commodities.

 While the next section will focus on a Fibonacci Forex trading strategy, you can apply and test the same principles on other asset classes.
-In fact, with Admirals you can access a wide variety of different asset classes completely risk-free by using a demo trading account.
+In fact, with Admiral Markets you can access a wide variety of different asset classes completely risk-free by using a demo trading account.
 This will also give you the chance to practice and test your Fibonacci trading skills with zero risk!
 Simply click on the banner below to open a demo account today:

 Trade with a risk-free demo account